Timmy Hill: Team ownership

 During the 2019 NASCAR Gander Outdoors Truck Series season, Hill formed Hill Motorsports, fielding the No. 56 Silverado part-time for himself and brother Tyler Hill; the number was used by their father Jerry during his career.
 The team used trucks acquired from MDM Motorsports over the 2018–2019 offseason.

 The team debuted in the 2019 TruNorth Global 250 at Martinsville Speedway.
 In the second Martinsville race of the year, the NASCAR Hall of Fame 200, Hill escaped multiple wrecks to finish fifth.

 Personal life

 Hill became married in January 2018.
 His younger brother Tyler races part-time in the ARCA Racing Series, Xfinity, and Truck Series.

+He has two children named Hudson and Hoover.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)